List of Rookie Blue characters: Crystal Markes

 Crystal Markes is the sister of a teen criminal killed by Dov while robbing a store.
-As he feels guilty, he tries to help her and her family any way he can, but ultimately she finds out who he is and confronts hims.
+As he feels guilty, he tries to help her and her family any way he can, but ultimately she finds out who he is and confronts him.
 A troubled relationship develops between them that makes Dov break up with Sue.
-After her family finds out ─via her cousin─ she has been seeing Dov they strange her and has to move out.
+After her family finds out via her cousin that she has been seeing Dov, her family distances themselves and she has to move out.

 Other characters

 Sergeant Boyko

 Aidan Devine portrays Sergeant Boyko, until his departure in episode 8 of season 1.